 It’s the location of the hunter’s moon so close to the horizon that will make it look so big and orange-red.

 2. What can a supermoon do to our planet?

 According to scientists, not much.
-Anytime there is a full moon — when the Sun, Earth and Moon are near a straight line in space — the gravitational effects on the ocean tides is greater.
+Anytime there is a full moon — when the sun, Earth and moon are near a straight line in space — the gravitational effect on ocean tides is greater.
 When a supermoon is in play, these forces are exaggerated.
-That being said, the force at this maximum is considered too weak to be of great consequence.
+That being said, the force is considered too weak to be of great consequence.

 Said John Vidale, a seismologist at the University of Washington in Seattle, "Practically speaking, you'll never see any effect of lunar perigee," he told Life's Little Mysteries.
 "It's somewhere between 'It has no effect' and 'It's so small you don't see any effect.' "

 The only concern should be for those near the coast looking to take advantage of lower-than-normal seas.
-As an example, the Irish Water Safety body has issued a warning urging people to avoid "becoming stranded whilst walking or picking shellfish on our beaches over the weekend."
 Should a storm also roll along a coastline during a supermoon, there's the possibility of increased flooding because of the tides.
 It's worth taking precautions during an event like this should such a combo of factors hit.